tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 19. Instructor Do: Blockchain Data Structure Review (5 min)

-Conduct a facilitated discussion in the class by asking students the following questions:
+Review the previous activity by conducting a facilitated discussion.
+Using the slides, ask students the following questions:

 * How are the blocks linked together / What does the "chain" in blockchain mean?